 When another driver causes a crash and your injuries, you will typically file a third-party claim against the at-fault driver’s insurance policy.
 However, this may not be the only available policy.
 If the driver was in another person or business’s vehicle, whether the vehicle was rented or borrowed, then the car owner’s liability policy may apply to the crash and your injuries.
 One of our auto accident lawyers in Columbus will pursue additional compensation from the owner’s policy.

 Was the at-fault driver working at the time of the crash?
 If the driver was on duty and driving as part of their work responsibilities when they caused the accident, then that driver’s employer is liable for your injuries.
-Your Columbus personal injury attorney will pursue compensation under the business’s liability policy, which to your benefit, may have a much higher policy limit.
+Your Columbus car accident attorney will pursue compensation under the business’s liability policy, which to your benefit, may have a much higher policy limit.

 Dram Shop Liability